Medical Experts

 Germline Testing

-At prostate cancer diagnosis, the NCCN recommends clinicians obtain information about individual and familial cancer history and known familial germline variants, as well as about details of previous genetic testing (direct-to-consumer genetic tests may not include all relevant variants).
-Germline genetic testing is recommended for all patients with high-risk, regional, or metastatic prostate cancer; Ashkenazi Jewish ancestry; intraductal/cribriform histology; family history of high-risk germline variants (eg, BRCA1, BRCA2); family history of prostate cancer (particularly if a first-degree relative or multiple relatives younger than 60 years have had prostate cancer, or relatives have died due to prostate cancer); or three or more cancers of any type on the same side of the family, particularly in those younger than 50 years.
+At prostate cancer diagnosis, the NCCN recommends clinicians obtain information about individual and familial cancer history and known familial germline variants, as well as details of previous genetic testing (direct-to-consumer genetic tests may not include all relevant variants).
+Germline genetic testing is recommended for all patients with high-risk, regional, or metastatic prostate cancer and for individuals with a personal or family history of both prostate and breast cancer.
+It may be considered for patients who have intermediate-risk prostate cancer with intraductal/cribriform histology or who have prostate cancer and a personal history of certain other cancers (i.e., biliary tract, colorectal, exocrine pancreatic, gastric, pancreatic, small intestinal, or upper tract urothelial cancers, glioblastoma, or melanoma).

-Germline genetic testing should include analysis for germline variants in the homologous recombination genes BRCA1, BRCA2, ATM, PALB2, and CHEK2 and in the MLH1, MSH2, MSH6, and PMS2 genes; testing for HOXB13 gene variants may also be appropriate.
-Test results can guide treatment of patients with metastatic disease and help to identify those who are candidates for clinical trials.
+Germline genetic testing should include analysis for germline variants in the following genes: BRCA1, BRCA2, ATM, PALB2, CHEK2, MLH1, MSH2, MSH6, and PMS2.
+Testing for HOXB13 gene variants may also be appropriate.
+Test results can guide treatment of patients with metastatic disease, help identify those who are candidates for clinical trials, and clarify cancer risk for family members.
 Genetic counseling before germline genetic testing is recommended, as is genetic counseling in the event of positive results or negative/uncertain results with suggestive family history.

 Somatic Testing